RachelAHickman/JPIAMR_reduce_AMU/README.md

 # JPIAMR_reduce_AMU
-This repository to complimemt the publication "Exploring the Antibiotic Resistance Burden in Livestock, Livestock Handlers and Their Non-Livestock Handling Contacts: A One Health Perspective" by Hickman et.
-2021
+This repository to complimemt the publication "Exploring the Antibiotic Resistance Burden in Livestock, Livestock Handlers and Their Non-Livestock Handling Contacts: A One Health Perspective" by Hickman et. al 2021
 (https://www.frontiersin.org/articles/10.3389/fmicb.2021.651461/full)

 All Genomic data processing was performed on the high computing capacity provided by SNIC through Uppsala Multidisciplinary Centre for Advance Computational Science (UPPMAX).
 Under the computational project SNIC2019-8-275 and small storage - Uppstore2019121